Bhargavibasam/Voice_Maze_Escape/README.md

 ## 📦 Prerequisites

-Make sure you have Python installed.
+-Make sure you have Python installed.
 You’ll also need these libraries:

 ```bash
 pip install pygame pyttsx3